Policy to Plain-Language Translator

 Rules:

-- Do not introduce new policy meaning.
+- Do not introduce new policy meaning or soften enforcement language.

-- Use short sentences and active voice.
+- Use short sentences and active voice where possible.

 When to Use